Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

-Processing Time = The time that the thing is being worked on by an Operator.
+The time that a batch is being worked on within each process

-Also known as "Process Time" or "Touch Time"
+Also known as "Processing Time" or "Touch Time"

-Processing time is observed with a stopwatch or video camera - following one unit being processed by one operator - all the way through the process (or sub-process).
+Processing time is observed with a stopwatch or video camera following one unit being processed by one operator all the way through the process.

 In an analytical environment, Process Time includes both "think time" and "touch time".

-Use the Time Observation Worksheet to collect and filter your stopwatch results.
-(The Time Observation Worksheet is a Word template, not Excel).
+Use a Time Observation Worksheet to collect and filter your stopwatch results.

-And be sure to follow the link at the bottom of the Time Observation Worksheet - to the online instructions for how to collect accurate Time Observations while improving rapport with the people you are observing.
+Be sure to coach your people to learn and follow to the instructions for how to collect accurate Time Observations while improving (not degrading) rapport with the people being observed.

 That portion of Processing Time that is performed by the Production Department is sometimes called "Operator Cycle Time", but Processing Time might also include time spent in sales order processing, engineering, approval cycles, etc.